 Fridolin nodded.
 “Yes, suicide,” he translated, as though he wished to restore the matter to a personal plane.

-Then, when he comes across the possibility, he is moved by feelings he has not known as a doctor:
+Then, when he comes across the possibility, he is moved by feelings he has never known as a doctor:

 The head was hanging down on one side; long, dark strands of hair feel almost all the way to the floor.
 Instinctively Fridolin reached out his hand to put the head in its proper position, but with a dread which, as a doctor, was otherwise foreign to him, he hesitated.

-He moves, arguably, out of a place of strict science, to a place of magic.
-The body becomes infested with a subtle anima.
-Fridolin sees life stirring in the eyes, and he moves closer and closer to look into them.
+He moves, arguably, out of a place of strict science, to the landscape of magic.
+The body becomes imbued with a subtle anima.
+Fridolin sees life stirring in the eyes, and he is drawn closer and closer to look into them.

 Rigid as they were, it seemed to him that the fingers tried to move, to seize his; yes, it seemed to him as though from underneath the half-closed eyelids a vague and distant look was searching for his eyes, and as though pulled by a magic force, he bent over her.